Wharf Fest Chowder Competition & Street Fair

 Wharf Fest takes place at the intersection of Jefferson and Taylor streets, at the famous Fisherman’s Wharf crab wheel sign, and on two blocks of Little Embarcadero street, between Taylor Street and Powell Street.
 The festival overlooks the San Francisco Bay, the Pier 43 promenade, and Alcatraz Island.

 Wharf Fest returns to San Francisco’s iconic waterfront neighborhood.
-For the fourth year in a row, Fisherman’s Wharf invites Bay Area locals to come enjoy the neighborhood after the crowds of visitors have subsided but before the fabulous fall weather fades away.
+For the sixth year in a row, Fisherman’s Wharf invites Bay Area locals to come enjoy the neighborhood after the crowds of visitors have subsided but before the fabulous fall weather fades away.
 Festival goers will enjoy a street fair, art vendors and a variety of free activities.
 At the most delicious part of the day, the Chowder Competition, 10 different Wharf restaurants will battle it out for the title of the Best Chowder at Fisherman’s Wharf.

-Wharf Fest, San Francisco’s favorite free waterfront festival, comes back for the fifth year in a row on October 20, 2018.
+Wharf Fest, San Francisco’s favorite free waterfront festival, comes back for the sixth year in a row on October 20, 2018.
 The Fisherman’s Wharf Community Benefit District is throwing the ultimate festival to celebrate San Francisco’s historic waterfront district.
 Bay Area locals are invited to visit the district after the tourist season has ended and before San Francisco’s fabulous fall climate fades away.
 This year’s festival will include, for the sixth year, the popular Chowder Competition.
 Festival goers can visit approximately 50 booths of fine arts and crafts, beverage sampling, and more.
 Fisherman’s Wharf loves embracing their whacky side and will be hosting a number of free Wharf-centric activities.
 The festival takes place along the waterfront on the "Little" Embarcadero , between Taylor Street and Powell Street.
 The festival overlooks the San Francisco Bay, the Pier 43 promenade, and Alcatraz Island.